History

 How Does Sip & See Work?

-Visit one of the below-participating destinations to pick up your passport.
+Visit one of the participating destinations below to pick up your passport.
 To complete your passport, visit each of the five craft beverage locations and get your passport stamped.
 Please note that operating hours vary by location.
-Please check with the location in the event hours have changed.
+Please check with the location in case the event hours have changed.
 Stamps will only be given on passports at craft beverage destinations, not parks, gardens, retail locations, event facilities, etc.

 Along with Somerset County Tourism, the Sip and See Tour has become a big hit for weekenders looking for fun in the Jersey hills.
 At the end of the story, you can get your map and passport.